 General PC Maintenance Tutorial

-The following three utilities provide hard drive cleaning, virus & malware detection/removal and hard drive defragmentation (performance boost).
 If these utilities are not already installed on your PC you can download them here:

 1. CCleaner

-2. Microsoft Security Scanner (64bit version) or (32bit version)
+2. Emsisoft Emergency Kit or Microsoft Security Scanner (64bit version) or (32bit version)

 3. Defraggler

-Run these utilities about once a month or when you feel that your PC no longer performs as well as it should.
+Run these utilities about once a month or when you feel your PC no longer performs as well as it should.

 Run them in the above order.